Paul Hostetter, luthier

 My background with bowed instruments

-After graduating from Monteith College in 1968, I worked at the Detroit Institute of Art as an object conservator.
+After graduating from Monteith College in 1968, I worked at the Detroit Institute of Arts as an object conservator.
 It was in this position that I happened to make my first tender leap from fretted instruments to violin family instruments, thanks to an association, through the museum, with Curt Wunderlich, one of Detroit's most esteemed luthiers and violin dealers at that time.
 My approach to violins was initiated through restoration and conservation, not making, and thus it has remained ever since.
 I really thrive on problem solving and repair.
 I continued my informal education in violin work after moving to the Bay Area in 1970 through a series of productive relationships with a number of luthiers here, notably Henry Lanini, John Bolander, Francis Rutherford and David Gusset.

 Drop me a line click here

-This page © 2001-2005 Paul Hostetter.
+This page © 2001-2018 Paul Hostetter.
 All rights reserved.